 Experience Details

-Managing Director / CEO – Hong Kong, January 2004 – Present
+Managing Director / CEO – January 2004 – Present

-Established Jade Connections as an Internet consulting and services company delivering Internet system and network solutions.
-Jade’s focus is with the design, implementation, deployment, management and outsourcing of enterprise networks with security and operational reliability and efficiencies being the top priorities.
-Responsible for all datacenter operations including hardware/software upgrades and configuration.
+Established Jade Networks as an Internet consulting and services company delivering Internet system and network solutions.
+Jade’s focus is the design, implementation, deployment, and management of enterprise networks with security and operational reliability and efficiencies being the top priorities.
+Responsible for all data center operations including hardware/software upgrades and configuration.
 Current projects are in the area of enterprise security and involve the integration of routers, firewalls, IPS, SIEM and network management systems into the Jade Security Framework.
-Past projects include:
+Current work is split between Jade internal infrastructure projects and prototype projects for potential new business ventures.

-• Designed, coded, tested and deployed the first version of the Jade Security Framework, a thin extendable security layer providing easy to use hooks for applications and security components to control network security settings.
-The first version includes tools for the manipulation of firewall IP block rules (timed and static) by any machine on the network as well as command line tools used to run and maintain the Jade DNSBL spam defense.
+• Jade Unified Security Framework: Designed, coded, tested and deployed the first three generations of the USF, a thin extendable security layer providing easy to use hooks for applications and security components to control network security.
+The USF includes tools for the manipulation of firewall IP block rules (timed and static) by any machine on the network as well as command line tools used to run and maintain the Jade DNSBL spam defense.
+It has been actively protecting the Jade network for many years now.

-• Designed and fielded our first network management infrastructure based on Zabbix 2.
+• Jade Network Management Infrastructure: designed and fielded our first network management infrastructure based on Zabbix 2.
 The system was redesigned and extended in early 2018 with Zabbix 3.4.7.
-This new system added problem response automation to many of the triggers increasing overall system uptime and reliability.
+This added problem response automation to many of the triggers increasing overall system uptime and reliability.

-• Designed, coded and deployed the Jade Spamproc Tools.
+• Jade Spamproc Tools: designed, coded and deployed the Jade Spamproc Tools (now part of the USF).
 These tools provide automated spam mail header analysis, ARF based abuse reporting, notification to the applicable service provider and insertion into the Jade DNSBL.
-Several years of manual analysis time has already been saved.
+Many years of manual analysis time has been saved.

 Macau Network Information Center (MONIC)